Pork belly and bacon are delicious cuts of pork and make a great addition to any meal.

 - Most bacon comes from pork belly but can be from the hog’s cheeks, shoulder, and loin.

-If you're a pork lover, you've likely enjoyed both bacon and pork belly, with their mouth-watering richness.
+If you're a pork lover, you've likely enjoyed both pork belly and bacon with their mouth-watering richness.

-The two types of meat look similar, but their flavors and textures differ, so knowing which to use for a particular cooking method or recipe can be confusing.
+The two types of meat look similar, but their flavors and textures differ, so knowing whether to use pork belly or bacon for a particular cooking method or recipe can be confusing.

-This guide explains the difference between the two and how to use them.
+This guide explains the difference between the two meat options and how to use them.

 Bacon vs Pork Belly: Quick Guide